 Note:

 This specification defines a normative way to represent text analysis information in XML and HTML locally.
-However, text analysis information can also be represented in other formats, e.g. JSON.
+However, text analysis information can also be represented in other formats, e.g., JSON.
 The Internationalization Tag Set Interest Group maintains a description of such alternative serializations.
 Readers of this specification are encouraged to evaluate whether that description fulfills their needs and to provide comments in the ITS IG mailing list (public archive).

 GLOBAL: The textAnalysisRule element contains the following:

-A required selector attribute that contains an absolute selector which selects the nodes to which this rule applies.
+A required selector attribute that contains an absolute selector that selects the nodes to which this rule applies.

 At least one of the following:

-A taClassRefPointer attribute that contains a relative selector pointing to a node that holds an IRI which implements the entity type / concept class information.
+A taClassRefPointer attribute that contains a relative selector pointing to a node that holds an IRI that implements the entity type / concept class information.

 Exactly one of the following: